 We know this is a lot to absorb in one sitting, so kudos for hanging in there and going through everything one step at a time!
 It’s for your safety before anything else, though, so it’s definitely worth the effort.

 Do you have any questions?
-Any stories to tell from personal experience?
+Any jack stand stories to tell from personal experience?
 Have you had a close call working on something similar that taught you a lesson about safety?
 Share in the comments!
 You never know, your story might well end up saving a life!